vadimtrifonov/PlutusPioneer/Week3/Week3.md

 -4
 ```

-Composition has a precedence of 9 (out of 10) and *right* associativity (whereas function application has a precedence of 10 and *left* associativity).
+Composition has a precedence of 9 (out of 10) and *right* associativity (whereas function application has a precedence of 10 and *left* associativity); thus, the parentheses or the dollar operator are needed.

 ### Lists